Gurianov has 2 goals for Stars in 4-1 win over Blue Jackets

 SEGUIN SKATES

 Six-time All-Star center Tyler Seguin, still rehabbing from offseason hip surgery, went through the morning skate with the Stars.
-Coach Rick Bowness said it was a positive step for Seguin, who looked good on the ice.
+Bowness said it was a positive step for Seguin, who looked good on the ice.
 Stars general manager Jim Nill said Monday that Seguin could debut in about two weeks, which could be April 26 at home against Carolina.

 More AP NHL coverage: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports